hashicorp/vault-action/README.md

 ## Authentication method

-While most workflows will likely use a vault token, you can also use an `approle` to authenticate with vaule.
+While most workflows will likely use a vault token, you can also use an `approle` to authenticate with Vault.
 You can configure which by using the `method` parameter:

 - **token**: (by default) you must provide a `token` parameter
 ```yaml